CleaverCookers/CleaverCooksApp/README.md

 Prerequisite :
 Android Studio  : https://developer.android.com/studio
 ### Build
-Don't forget to run `npm run build` before adding android.
+Don't forget to run `ng build` before adding android.
-Then add android app.
+### Sync
+For updating the app you can use sync with the new build make.
-`npx cap add android`
+`npx cap sync android`
 ### Open on Android Studio
 Open on android studio.
 `npx cap open android`
-### Sync
-For updating the app you can use sync with the new build make.
-`npx cap sync android`

 ### Further help
 https://capacitorjs.com/docs/android